slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - introverts have more probability of being an expert in their field. extraversion is not good for mastery. most people are not extremes and most people are in the middle. most things are not binary. introvert is not shyness.
 Imagine a introvertness scale from 1 to 7.
 It’s hard to pass from a 2 to 7 but you can pass from 2 to a 3 or 4.
 -->

-> *"An expert is a person who has made all the mistakes which can be made in a very narrow field"
+> *"An expert is a person who has made all the mistakes which can be made in a very narrow field."
 -- Niels Bohr*

 > *"First a punch is just a punch.
 Then a puch is not only a punch.
 And finally a punch is justa punch."